PieKing1215/InvMove/README.md

 Feel free to use in packs if you wish.

-The only official downloads are from the InvMove GitHub, Curseforge, or Modrinth page.<br>
+The only official downloads are from the InvMove GitHub, Modrinth, or CurseForge page.<br>
 Be careful downloading them from elsewhere, as unauthorized reposts are not monitored and could contain malware.<br>
 (If you are interested in the mod being added to another platform, please open an issue!)